AGING IN PLACE

 CARE PARTNER WITH ELECTRONIC CAREGIVER

 As a Care Partner with Electronic Caregiver, I can assess your loved one's needs and pair them with the right personal emergency response and monitoring system to enhance safety, health, and independence with aging in place.
 Electronic Caregiver offers affordable solutions and is much more than a medical alert system.
-Fitness band style wrist pendant, on the go cellular coverage, customized activity detection, personalized medication reminders, auto fall detection, exclusive certified EMD operators, connectivity app for caregivers, Pocket MD, health monitoring, and more are available for seniors to remain at home.
+Fitness band style wrist pendant, on the go cellular coverage, customized activity detection, personalized medication reminders, auto fall detection, exclusive certified EMD operators, connectivity app for caregivers, Pocket MD, health monitoring, and more are available to help seniors to remain at home and ease caregiver stress.
 For more information, check out my Electronic Caregiver page.

 FREQUENTLY ASKED QUESTIONS